Mortgage Note Fund vs. REIT: The Complete Comparison for Accredited Investors (2026) | Labrador Lending

 Feature Mortgage Note Fund REIT

-Your Role The bank — you are the lender Partial property owner — you are the landlord (via REIT)
+Your Role Passive equity investor — you are a member of the LLC; the LLC (not you individually) acts as the note holder Partial property owner — you are the landlord (via REIT)

 Income Source Borrower interest payments on loans Rental income from tenants; property appreciation